 Before swimmers commence they should be assessed by teachers so that they can be scheduled into an appropriate class.
 This should be done outside of formal lessons to avoid class disturbances.
 Many swim schools offer free assessments to potential customers.

 How should swim schools compensate missed lessons?

-Make up lessons are difficult for administration to manage.
-Furthermore they encourage parents to be inconsistent with lesson attendance.
-If family’s understand there is a no make up lesson policy they turn up for their class and children progress faster.
+Makeup lessons are difficult for the administration to manage.
+Furthermore, they encourage parents to be inconsistent with lesson attendance.
+If families understand there is a no make up lesson policy they turn up for their class and children progress faster.

 What qualifications and insurance should my teachers have?

 All teachers should hold professional certifications and memberships with recognised swimming Bodies.
 In Australia, the governing bodies are AUSTSWIM and ASCTA (Australia Swimming Coaches and Teachers Association).